Regenerative heat exchanger: Types of regenerators

 In a fixed matrix regenerator, a single fluid stream has cyclical, reversible flow; it is said to flow "counter-current".
 This regenerator may be part of a valveless system, such as a Stirling engine.
 In another configuration, the fluid is ducted through valves to different matrices in alternate operating periods resulting in outlet temperatures that vary with time.
 For example, a blast furnace may have several "stoves" or "checkers" full of refractory fire brick.
 The hot gas from the furnace is ducted through the brickwork for some interval, say one hour, until the brick reaches a high temperature.
 Valves then operate and switch the cold intake air through the brick, recovering the heat for use in the furnace.
 Practical installations will have multiple stoves and arrangements of valves to gradually transfer flow between a "hot" stove and an adjacent "cold" stove, so that the variations in the outlet air temperature are reduced.

 Another type of regenerator is called a micro scale regenerative heat exchanger.
 It has a multilayer grating structure in which each layer is offset from the adjacent layer by half a cell which has an opening along both axes perpendicular to the flow axis.
 Each layer is a composite structure of two sublayers, one of a high thermal conductivity material and another of a low thermal conductivity material.
-When a hot fluid flows through the cell, heat from the fluid is transferred to the cell wells, and stored there.
+When a hot fluid flows through the cell, heat from the fluid is transferred to the cell walls, and stored there.
 When the fluid flow reverses direction, heat is transferred from the cell walls back to the fluid.

 A third type of regenerator is called a "Rothemühle" regenerator.
 This type has a fixed matrix in a disk shape, and streams of fluid are ducted through rotating hoods.
 The Rothemühle regenerator is used as an air preheater in power generating plants.
 The thermal design of this regenerator is the same as of other types of regenerators.

 Biology

-Nose and throat work as regenerative heat exchangers during breathing.
+The nose and throat work as regenerative heat exchangers during breathing.
 The cooler air coming in is warmed, so that it reaches the lungs as warm air.
 On the way back out, this warmed air deposits much of its heat back onto the sides of the nasal passages, so that these passages are then ready to warm the next batch of air coming in.
 Some animals, including humans, have curled sheets of bone inside the nose called nasal turbinates to increase the surface area for heat exchange.